Join us for the first in-person workshop with FSA - National Food Crime unit.

 By working through a realistic scenario in a safe and collaborative environment, participants will have the opportunity to:

-We encourage Raw members to take advantage of this targeted training offer, which provides meaningful insight and practical learning for anyone involved in quality, compliance, supply chain, regulatory affairs, or incident response.
+We encourage members to take advantage of this training, which provides meaningful insight and practical learning for anyone involved in quality, compliance, supply chain, regulatory affairs, or incident response.